penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-optimizationweights-properties-timetablegaps.md

 ## teacherGaps

-Indicates the weight that is assigned to the fact of leaving gaps in the teacher timetables.
+It indicates the weight given to the fact of leaving gaps in teachers' timetables.

 `teacherGaps`